RakhithJK/dbeaver-dbeaver-wiki/Database-authentication-models.md

 DBeaver supports many different authentication models for different databases.
-Default auth model is `native` - it need user name and password which are used to authenticate at the remote database server.
+The default authentification model is `native` - it needs a user name and password which are used to authenticate at the remote database server.

-Some database drivers support other database-specific authentication.
+Some database drivers support other database-specific authentications.

 ### PgPass

 PostgreSQL specific model.
 Uses local file PGPASS to obtain user name and/or password.
-It doesn't have any additional parameters.
+It does not have any additional parameters.

 Parameter | Description
 ---|---